-The degree of Bachelor of Arts in Communications may be conferred upon the satisfactory completion of a minimum of 124 (126 if matriculated prior to Fall 2008) semester hours of credit with a minimum cumulative GPA of 2.0 overall and in the major.
-A minimum of 124 credit hours (126 if matriculated prior to Fall 2008) will be earned in the following three requirement categories.
+The degree of Bachelor of Arts in College of Liberal Arts may be conferred upon the satisfactory completion of a minimum of 123 semester hours of credit with a minimum cumulative GPA of 2.00 overall, in college and the major.
+A minimum of 123 credit hours will be earned in the following four requirement categories.

 - University Core Curriculum

 - Major Requirements